 - Victims trafficked abroad are usually moved to wealthier countries.

 Instituted in 2013 by the United Nations, this World Day is meant to raise awareness of the situation of the victims of trafficking which affects all countries.
-Organizations such as the Committee for Action against Internal and International Human Trafficking (CATHII) in Quebec organize activities to make known the plight of the victims of trafficking in persons.
+Organizations such as the Committee for Action against Internal and International Human Trafficking (CATHII) in Quebec organize activities to make known the plight of the victims of human trafficking.
 They also promote the importance of protecting their rights.

 It is good to recall that the problem of human trafficking is the subject of a corporate stand of the Sisters of the Holy Names of Jesus and Mary (SNJM).